 - Storage?
 Will you have extra storage space for bikes, kayaks, paddle boards?

 - Management?
 Is the association managed by a qualified professional company?

 - Rent?
 Do association rules limit your ability to rent the unit?

 - Age restricted: Is this a 55+ community?
 Make sure to check who can buy.

 - Restrictions?
 Will restriction prevent you from changing visible elements and alterations to the building?

 Depending on your personal situation and preferences, there can be more important questions to ask.
 This is a pretty good list of the most important questions to ask.
 We helped many buyers with a Condo purchase.
-We have learned from each transaction and have accumulated a lot of experience of the years.
-We always stay abreast of any new developments and can help you navigate through the entire transaction.
+Over the years we have learned from each transaction and have accumulated a lot of experience, always staying abreast of any new developments.
+Let us help you navigate through the entire transaction.
 Don’t hesitate to contact us with your personal questions.